A Real Estate Agent Near Me

 Real estate agents in the US are licensed by their state and provincial realtor associations which are in turn associated with NAR and CREA.
 These organizations own the MLS (multiple listing service) listings which are managed locally by MLS associations such as CAR, TREB, SDAR, SFAR, GVREB, ARA, GBAR, PAR, and others throughout the US and Canada.

 How to Choose a Good Real Estate Agent

 Relying on brokerage brand reputation or the agent’s appearance isn’t a reliable method of choosing the best real estate agent for you.
-A cordial, flawless presentation could mean their very practiced in misleading as the realtor in the above story highlights.
+A cordial, flawless presentation could mean they’re practiced in misleading as the Realtor in the above story highlights.

 How To Choose the Right Real Estate Agent

 Their awards, accreditation, references, testimonials, and nice photograph are enticing, but you’d better have a checklist of items and questions to go through such as these:

 - do you know them and have you had previous conversations with them?